+TOWA

+VISIT RAGBRAI.COM/REGISTRATION

+RAGBRAI IS PRESENTED BY

+Des Moines Register

+NEW MERCHANDISE ARRIVING DAILY AT RAGBRAI.COM/SHOP

-A memorable experience
+A memorable experience Exploring Amsterdam

-Exploring Amsterdam

 by bike for the first time

 by Russ Lowthian

-On the front end of a bike/barge trip in the Netherland earlier this year, I added three days to explore Amsterdam by bike.
+On the front end of a bike/barge trip in the Netherlands earlier this year, I added three days to explore Amsterdam by bike.
 Taking the extra time was a great choice and using a bike as my mode of transportation was by far the best way to see the city.
 This allowed me many opportunities to sample the fare this bike friendly mecca had to offer.
 Winging it a bit, I rented one of the locally popular trekking bikes to roam alongside the canals like a true 'Amsterdammer', even though I stuck out a bit wearing a bicycle helmet.
-I was comfortable navigating the bike lanes, even with motor scooters buzzing up behind me and pedestrians stepping out in front of me.
-As bikes are an important part of Amsterdam, I felt as though I was a part of the city
+I was comfortable navigating the bike lanes, even with motor scooters buzzing up from behind and pedestrians stepping out in front of me.
+As bikes are an important part of Amsterdam, I felt as though I was a part of the city.